 The working capital cycle is a measure of how quickly a business can turn its current assets into cash.
-Understanding how it works can help small business owners manage their company’s cash flow, improve efficiency, and make money faster.
-Here is a breakdown of what a working capital cycle is, and how it can affect your company’s finances.
+Understanding how it works can help small business owners like you manage their company’s cash flow, improve efficiency, and make money faster.

 What Is Working Capital?